ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C04_Using_Types.md

 ```

 Even if we don't immediately assign a value, as in `level`,
-we can still provide a type hint to indicate the intended usage of that variable.
+we can still provide a type annotation to indicate the intended usage of that variable.

 ### Functions